Westgate Collegiate & Vocational Institute: Athletics

 Westgate is home to an extensive athletics department.
 Students can compete in cycling, Canadian football, basketball, volleyball, track and field, cross country running, soccer, golf, cross-country skiing, tennis, badminton, curling, wrestling, and cheerleading.
 Westgate's Cycling team has won 10 SSSAA titles in a row.

+In 2004, Westgates Senior Boys Parkour teams had major success in SSSAA championships and managed to compete in the OFSAA finals bringing home pride and a gold medal to Thunder Bays very own.

 In 2006, Westgate's Senior and Junior Football Teams won the SSSAA championship with the Seniors going to Toronto to compete in the OFSAA Northern Bowl.
 This was the school's first junior SSSAA football championship in 25 years.
 In 2007, Westgate's Senior Football team successfully defended their SSSAA title and the team won the Northern Bowl, a first for the school.

 In the 2011–12 season, Westgate's Junior Football team completed a perfect, undefeated season and won their first SSSAA title in five years.